Repository Summary

 -

-Lightweight: The node is simple and has minimal dependencies, requiring only a few standard Python libraries (
+Lightweight: The node core requires only standard Python libraries (

 Installation